COVID-19 UPDATE: Embroidery House remains closed whilst a staged resumption of activities is implemented. Please check back regularly for details.

-Welcome to the home of friendly and enthusiastic stitchers of both traditional and modern embroidery throughout the state of Victoria, Australia - catering for every level from beginner to expert.
+Welcome to the home of friendly and enthusiastic stitchers of both traditional and modern embroidery throughout the state of Victoria, Australia.

 We have strong Melbourne membership and 12 vibrant regional Branches and groups.

 - A monthly selection of long and short-term classes